AsheUrban/ToDoList.Solution/README.md

 * _Clone or download responsitory to your local._
 * _Cd into Factory and run dotnet restore, dotnet build to confirm the project has no errors._
+* _In MySQL Workbench, set up tables for categories and items classes with the corresponding properties._
 * _Touch appsettings.json and add the following configuration:_

 {